heikoengel/vhdl-queue/Readme.md

 # Generic VHDL Queue Implementation

 Generic VHDL Queue implementation losely aligned to SystemVerilog queues.
-The package is parametrized with the queue entry data type, so it can be used with any VHDL data type.
+This is a simlulation-only package to extend VHDL testbenches with queue functionality.
+The package is parametrized with the queue item data type, so it can be used with any VHDL data type.
 Examples could be queues of `integer`, `std_logic_vector`, `real`, records or custom types.

 ## Methods